-• Closes a transportation network gap and/or provides a facility that crosses or circumvents a physical barrier
+Closes a transportation network gap, and/or provides a facility that crosses or circumvents a physical barrier, and/or improve continuity or connections between jurisdictions.
 (0-90 Points):

-Gap improvements can be on or off the RBTN and may include the following:
+Bike system gGap improvements can be on or off the RBTN and may include the following:

-- Providing a missing link between existing or improved segments of a regional (i.e., RBTN) or local transportation network; - Improving bikeability to better serve all ability and experience levels by: - Providing a safer, more protected on-street facility; - o Improving crossings at busy intersections (signals, signage, pavement markings); OR - Improving a bike route or providing a trail parallel to a highway or arterial roadway along a lower-volume neighborhood collector or local street.
+- Providing a missing link between existing or improved segments of a local transportation network or regional bicycle facility (i.e., regional trail or RBTN alignment)regional (i.e., RBTN) or local transportation network; - Improving bikeability to better serve all ability and experience levels by: - Providing a safer, more protected on-street facility or off-road trail; - Improving safety of bicycle crossings at busy intersections (e.g., through signal operations, revised signage, pavement markings, etc.); OR - Providing a trail adjacent or parallel to a highway or arterial roadway or improving a bike route along a nearby and parallel improving a bike route or providing a trail parallel to a highway or arterial roadway along a lower-volume neighborhood collector or local street.